-We are registering the securities described above for resale pursuant to, among other things, the registration rights agreement between us and the selling securityholder.
-Our registration of the securities covered by this prospectus does not mean that either we or the selling securityholder will issue, offer or sell, as applicable, any of the securities.
-Tumim may sell the Class A Shares included in this prospectus in a number of different ways and at varying prices.
-We provide more information about how Tumim may sell the Class A Shares in the section entitled "Plan of Distribution."
-Tumim is an "underwriter" within the meaning of Section 2(a)(11) of the Securities Act of 1933, as amended (the "Securities Act").
+We are registering the securities described above for resale pursuant to, among other things, the selling securityholders' registration rights under certain agreements between us and the selling securityholders.
+Our registration of the securities covered by this prospectus does not mean that either we or the selling securityholders will issue, offer or sell, as applicable, any of the securities.
+The selling securityholders may offer and sell the securities covered by this prospectus in a number of different ways and at varying prices.
+We provide more information about how the selling securityholders may sell the Class A Shares or Private Warrants in the section entitled "Plan of Distribution."